openaps/docs/docs/docs/Troubleshooting/Flashing-and-updating-Jubilinux.md

     * Make sure you are connected to UART on your radio board.
 Simple mistake to make.
 Only the UART USB will accept serial connections
     * If you're on Windows, check you're using the right COMM port number in Putty (per device manager)
     * Swap USB ports on your computer
     * Restart your computer.
-Oddly enough, this can aparently free up stuck system resources.
+Oddly enough, this can apparently free up stuck system resources.
 Particularly on Mac's, multiple attempts at a serial connection, even after successful ones, seem to lock you out of getting subsequent successful ones.
     * Restart your board with the power button (see above)
     * Hit enter a few times.
 This can wake the connection sometimes.
   * For troubleshooting OTG port connections (for flashing, running flashall)...